arcapix/gpfsapi-examples/README.md

 find_all_xattrs.py              - List all extended attributes of the files on the filesystem

+find_duplicate_files.py         - List groups of files which contain the same data

 increase_inodes_callback.py	    - Increasing the inodes for an Independent Fileset via
 									softQuotaExceeded triggering a serialised Callback